Eligible List Management System -

 What types of examinations am I qualified to take?

-- Promotion/Transition – examinations open to all qualified individuals who are already working as New York State employees
+- Promotion/Transition – open to all qualified individuals already employed by New York State

 What does it mean to be ranked on a list?

 Being ranked on an eligible list refers to your relative standing on the list at the time it was established.
 Your rank does not indicate immediate eligibility for a given position.
 Other preferences regarding geographic location, type of position (full or part-time), and type of appointment (permanent or temporary) are also considered.